Critical Incident Management

 team zoom meeting

-Wildfires Support Groups for Faculty & Staff
+Wildfires Support Group for Faculty & Staff

 This is a collaboration with Campus Support and Intervention, Keck School of Medicine Department of Psychiatry, Academic Senate and Staff Assembly.

-No need to register, please use the login links below to attend.
+No need to register, please use the login link below to attend.
 If you can’t make these days and time, reach out to WorkWell as our staff are available for individual appointments for employees whose schedules do not align.

 Day Zoom Link

-Faculty & Staff Support Group
+Wednesdays, 10am (Pacific Time)Faculty & Staff Support Group

 https://usc.zoom.us/j/97301523695?pwd=GMIGi5lcJXELTqvgI3ZMuXaZqaIoAt.1